-B. Minimum Lot Size in RA District
+B. Minimum Lot Size and Density in RA District

-- (1) The minimum lot size for conventional subdivisions in the RA district shall be four (4) acres, with the following exceptions: - a.
-All lots of record existing at the time of adoption of this Code shall be allowed to subdivide up to three (3) 2-acre parcels. - 1.
-The three (3) 2-acre parcels may be subdivided individually or simultaneously. - 2.
-The right to subdivide these parcels shall run with the land and will not be terminated if the original lot of record is sold. - 3.
-The original lot of record must be of sufficient size to allow all resulting lots to be at least two (2) acres. - Subsequent conventional subdivisions of the original lot of record, both major and minor, shall have a minimum lot size of four (4) acres. - c.
-Subsequent conservation subdivisions shall have a minimum lot size of two (2) acres, as set forth in §220-IX.
+- (1) Density Calculation.
+The maximum potential density of a parcel shall be determined by dividing the gross acreage of the parcel by the density as set forth on the use table. - a.
+The resulting density is the maximum number of lots which may be proposed, not a guarantee of development potential.
+The maximum number of lots may be affected by on-site conditions, such as constrained land, or by the feasibility of providing water, sewerage, or other infrastructure to the units. - (2) Minimum Lot Size. - a.
+Conservation Subdivisions.
+There shall be no minimum lot size in conservation subdivisions, except as required to fulfill setback requirements for the State Department of Health regarding wells and septic systems, as required in Article 9. - b.
+Conventional Subdivisions.
+Minimum lot sizes for conventional subdivisions in the RA district shall be determined by the number of lots created. - 1.
+For subdivisions which create 2-4 lots (minor subdivisions), the minimum lot size shall be 2 acres. - 2.
+For subdivisions which create 5-7 lots (major subdivisions), the minimum lot size shall be 5 acres. - 3.
+For subdivisions which create 8 or more lots (major subdivisions), the minimum lot size shall be 10 acres. - 4.
+For subdivisions which receive a waiver as set forth in Article 9 E (2), the minimum lot size shall be 2 acres. - 2.-The minimum lot size for conventional subdivisions in the RA district shall be four (4) acres, with the following exceptions: - b.
+All lots of record existing at the time of adoption of this Code shall be allowed to subdivide up to three (3) 2-acre parcels. - 1.-The three (3) 2-acre parcels may be subdivided individually or simultaneously. - 2.-The right to subdivide these parcels shall run with the land and will not be terminated if the original lot of record is sold. - 3.-The original lot of record must be of sufficient size to allow all resulting lots to be at least two (2) acres. - c.
+Subsequent conventional subdivisions of the original lot of

+- record, both major and minor, shall have a minimum lot size of four (4) acres. - c.
+Subsequent conservation subdivisions shall have a minimum lot size of two (2) acres, as set forth in §220-IX. - C. Number of principal structures on a lot. - (1) In all districts, only one single- or two-family building may be located on each lot. - (2) In all districts, more than one non-residential building may be placed on a lot, such that the maximum lot coverage for the district is not exceeded.